lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface.md

 - [TemporaryVirtualFileSystemInterface::has](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/has.md) &ndash; Returns whether the server has an entry identified by the given id and contextId.
 - [TemporaryVirtualFileSystemInterface::add](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/add.md) &ndash; For more details see the heuristic section of the [TemporaryVirtualFileSystem conception notes](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md).
 - [TemporaryVirtualFileSystemInterface::remove](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/remove.md) &ndash; Adds a "remove" operation to the commit list for the given id and context.
-- [TemporaryVirtualFileSystemInterface::update](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/update.md) &ndash; Adds an "update" operation to the commit list for the file identified by the given parameters.
+- [TemporaryVirtualFileSystemInterface::update](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/update.md) &ndash; and returns the updated entry, similar to the return of the add method's return (see the add method for more info).